KANKOSHEV/ValorantExternal/README.md

 **Note: If you do this wrong, there is a chance for detection!
 The game must think everything is normal.**

-**Note: This alone no is full bypass since valorant is log each read address**
+**Note: This alone does not bypasss it!
+At th VEH, they log the read location.
+Get creative to bypass this!**

 ## Preface
 Riot Games attempts to minimize the use of external cheats by applying PAGE_GUARD to an empty page and upon accessing this page will redirect to the correct pointer.